malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 The same logic works the other way, using same concept, as a Malay you can think:

-- "Hey, there is a Chinese business man disrespects our country, I guess Chinese all are selfish persons that are not patriotic."
+- "Hey, there is a Chinese business man disrespects our country, I guess Chinese are all selfish persons that are not patriotic."
 - "Hey, some Malay people are irresponsible.
 But that's just some exceptions.
-We Malay are hardworking and honest person."
+Malay are usually hardworking and honest person."

 </aside>